thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 Before we determine the free variables we convert our body to our new IR.
 Converting our `body` consumes it, so before that we save our return type using `type_of`.
-`free_vars` walks our term constructing the set of free variables, you can find its implementation in the [source code](TODO).
+`free_vars` walks our term constructing the set of free variables, you can find its implementation in the [source code](https://github.com/thunderseethe/making-a-language/tree/main/closure_convert/base).
 We'll trust it works as advertised here.
-From the perspective of `body`, the variable bound by our lambda is free, so we remedy that after constructing our free variable set.
+From the perspective of `body`, the variable bound by our lambda is free.
+We happen to know it's immediately bound by aforementioned enclosing lambda, so we go ahead and remove it from the free variable set.

 Next we need to migrate our free variables to environment accesses.
 We begin by creating a variable for `env`: